Stag’s Leap Wine Cellars

 One Plus One Equals Three

 Stag’s Leap Wine Cellars makes separate S.L.V. and FAY wines, along with Cask 23, a blend from the two.
 Recent vintages of the three wines have received high praise from critics.
-The winery also makes several Winery Exclusives—available for purchase only online or at the tasting room—from its two renowned vineyards, and others from Napa Valley subappellations beyond the Stags Leap District.
+The winery also makes several Winery Exclusives—available for purchase only online or at the tasting room—from its two renowned vineyards and others from Napa Valley subappellations beyond the Stags Leap District.
+In 2023, the Italian group Marchesi Antinori, which held a 15% stake in Stag’s Leap Wine Cellars for a decade and a half, purchased the winery outright.

-The executive chef added beet juice to salmon to colorful effect in this Cellarius Kitchen Experience salmon course.
+Executive chef Travis Westrope added beet juice to salmon to colorful effect.

 Cellarius Kitchen Experience

-For the excellent Cellarius Kitchen Experience (not offered year-round), the executive chef prepares and presents several courses paired with generous pours of the same wines and usually one or two others.
-Participants begin with the cave tour and learn about the winery’s history and vineyards before being seated in a private dining room with a view into the kitchen.
+Most tastings include the S.L.V., FAY, and Cask 23 Cabernets.
+For the Cellarius Kitchen Experience, as of late 2023 offered on weekends only, the executive chef, Travis Westrope, prepares and presents several courses paired with generous Cabernet pours.
+Participants learn about the winery’s history and tour the caves, which Barba also designed, before being seated in a private dining room with a view into the kitchen.

 Why go: historic operation; wines from fabled vineyards; small-lot Cabernets available only at winery.